-Cooking at home can be one of the more challenging tasks for parents of young children, yet it can be done!
-Here are 7 ideas that really work.
+Cooking at home can be one of the more challenging tasks for parents of young kids.
+Discover 7 ideas to get cooking at home that work with your schedule.

 The pre-made pastas and ready-to-eat tomato sauces came in handy when we were waking up three times a night with the twins, but now that I can actually catch a decent night’s sleep, I’ve been doing less frozen food “cooking”—and more cooking.
 Planning home-cooked meals can seem daunting, especially to parents strapped for time in an already-busy day.
 Below are 7 ideas on how to get cooking.
 But first, let’s learn why: